GD-Gaming-Org/GDGCLL/README.md

-Hello guys this is how to use the Data.js
+How to use the Data.js...

 const LIST = [
   "bloodbath",